-The offers you get from Amazon Flex are out of your control.
-You might be swimming in $100+ offers one week only to completely strike out the next.
+Amazon Flex earnings are not consistent.
+You might be swimming in $100+ offers one week only to get no offers at all the next.

-Other delivery apps offer similar pay, and you might even find that you put fewer miles on your car with food delivery.
+To protect yourself, it’s wise to diversify your earnings.
+Other delivery apps offer similar pay and you might even find that you put fewer miles on your car with other delivery apps.

-If you open Flex and it looks dead, why not hop onto another app?
+If you open Flex and don’t see any offers, why not hop onto another app?